Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Introduction

 \section{Introduction}

-With the rise of the deep learning era, explosive growth in commercial usage of artificial intelligence (AI) raises concerns regarding its side effects, particularly in relation to legislative acts such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), as well as fundamental human rights like the \emph{“Right to be Forgotten.’’} For instance, large-scale datasets such as LAION-5B \cite{laion5b}, which contain vast numbers of captions and the corresponding image URLs, have faced issues related to the presence of Child Sexual Abuse Material (CSAM) \cite{csam}.
-These issues not only raise serious legal and ethical concerns but also criminal liability risk and secondary victimization.
-Addressing such problems typically involves identifying and removing controversial data points, followed by the retraining of model—a process that imposes significant computational costs.
-To tackle these challenges more effectively, there is an increasing need for innovative solutions; thus, Machine Unlearning (MU) has recently emerged as a remedy.
-The main purpose of MU is to remove the information of specific data points from pretrained models \cite{musurvey} for addressing key issues such as privacy violations and ethical concerns.
+With the rise of the deep learning era, explosive growth in artificial intelligence raises concerns regarding its side effects, particularly in relation to regulatory acts such as GDPR \cite{gdpr} and CCPA \cite{ccpa}, as well as fundamental human rights like the \emph{“Right to be Forgotten.’’} For instance, large-scale datasets such as LAION-5B \cite{laion5b} have faced issues related to the presence of Child Sexual Abuse Material (CSAM) \cite{csam}.
+These issues raise not only legal and ethical concerns but also the risk of criminal liability and secondary victimization, while addressing them typically requires identifying and removing controversial data or knowledge, followed by costly model retraining.
+To tackle these challenges more effectively, Machine Unlearning (MU) has recently emerged as a remedy, aiming to eliminate the model’s reliance on specified training data or target classes/concepts to address privacy violations and related ethical concerns \cite{musurvey}.

-The recent achievements of MU have shown the technical validity of forgetting knowledge; however, most of them primarily focus on specific targeted data points without accounting for the potential influence on nearby or similar data points that may also be negatively affected during the unlearning process.
-A recent study \citep{hu2023duty} highlights a related phenomenon known as \emph{``over-unlearning,''} where unlearning approaches inadvertently remove more information than intended, negatively impacting the retained data and the model’s generalization ability.
-Their findings emphasize the need for MU approaches to precisely isolate the influence of the forgotten data while ensuring minimal disruption to the broader model behavior.
-While recent work has begun to mitigate this over‑unlearning phenomenon, the community still lacks a systematic understanding of how and why collateral damage propagates beyond the explicit forget set—especially near entangled decision boundaries.
+The recent achievements of MU have shown the technical validity of forgetting knowledge; however, recent studies have also highlighted a recurring failure mode--``over-unlearning''--where unlearning overshoots and inadvertently degrades retained performance and generalization \cite{hu2023duty}.
+Such collateral damage is often most pronounced for samples near or similar to the forget set, e.g., around entangled decision boundaries.
+Nevertheless, the community still lacks a principled evaluation protocol for quantifying over-unlearning in class-level unlearning, where collateral damage tends to concentrate around the forget classes.